-->

 REvil encryption

-Figure 4: Main encryption routine, as captured by Alien Labs.
+Figure 4: Main encryption routine, as captured by LevelBlue Labs.

 REvil main encryption

-Figure 5: Main encryption routine, as captured by Alien Labs.
+Figure 5: Main encryption routine, as captured by LevelBlue Labs.

 The malware will log all the files it goes through, stating if the file was encrypted or if it was unable to encrypt due to OS protection.